 As building structural engineer, he has completed many building design, tenant improvements, feasibility studies, and special structures.
 Some of the unique building projects he has completed with a construction cost of about $5-million and over included the 486 rooms Ramada Hotel seismic repair and renovation; a 800-person St. Elizabeth Seton Church with more than 100-ft clear span; CIBC Church Expansion; a condominium in an environmentally sensitive area at 115 Telegraph Hill; and various seismic retrofit of unreinforced masonry buildings in the San Francisco Bay Area.

-He is currently working with various municipalities for on-call civil and structural projects including HBRRP and HBP bridge projects with the City of Concord and Town of Woodside, and is working with major prime consultants for the seismic retrofit of the main span of Golden Gate Bridge - Phase IIIB and the dismantling of the Old Gerald Desmond Bridge.
+He is currently working with various municipalities for on-call civil and structural projects including HBRRP and HBP bridge projects with the City of Alameda, City of Concord and Town of Woodside, and is working with major prime consultants for the seismic retrofit of the main span of Golden Gate Bridge - Phase IIIB (CMGC), suspension bridge cable investigations and evaluations, and Caltrans Bridge and Tunnel Load Rating.
 Design-Build projects that he is currently working on include serving as seismic design consultant for a cable stay bridge for the 4th Bridge across the Panama Canal; and serving in the capacity of independent checking engineer for various high-speed rail structures, including seismic design, rail-structure interaction and dynamic structural analysis for the California High Speed Rail Project - CP4.